michaeljolley/michaeljolley/src/content/blog/2022/using-netlify-functions-faunadb-for-short-urls/index.md

 }
 ```

-Then we update the `getLongUrl` function to add a call to `recordVisit` between
+Then I updated the `getLongUrl` function to add a call to `recordVisit` between
 mapping and returning it.

 ```js {2}